May 25, 2026 · AI

 The Bigger Picture

 DeepSeek’s price cut isn’t really about DeepSeek.
 It’s the clearest signal yet that the cost of AI inference has fallen far enough to put AI-powered discovery into the default workflow of consumers, agents, and platforms alike.
-For social media managers, the work was never really about ranking, it’s about being legible enough to the AI layer that a recommendation engine can describe, contact, and trust your brand.
-The teams that treat consistency, cadence, and a working link footprint as core social-media-management work, not afterthoughts, will be the ones the next wave of AI discovery actually finds.
+For brands, the work was never really about ranking, it’s about being legible enough to the AI layer that a recommendation engine can describe, contact, and trust your brand.
+The teams that treat consistency, cadence, and a working link footprint as core work, not afterthoughts, will be the ones the next wave of AI discovery actually finds.

 Because the cost of running AI inference has been the main bottleneck holding back AI-powered social tools and discovery agents.
 With DeepSeek V4 Pro now permanently priced at roughly 34x less per output token than GPT-5.5, AI features that were too expensive to run continuously become viable.
 That means more AI-driven content tools in your stack, more AI agents scanning social profiles to generate recommendations, and a much larger share of consumer queries about your category answered by AI before a user ever taps your profile.
-Social media managers should expect both the tools they use and the discovery channels their audiences use to change quickly.

 What is AI-powered social discovery?